 Recovery in domestic and global macro-economic scenario coupled with relatively stable corporate profitability to boost trading activity against enhanced appetite for risk…

-After being subdued in FY12 and for most part of FY13, stock markets have begun an upward move.
-Movement of stock markets in FY14 would be influenced by many domestic and global factors.
-On the domestic front, growth-inflation trends, movement of exchange rate and current account deficit, policy changes and political stability in the wake of the 2014 General Elections would be major determinants.
+After being subdued in FY12 and for the most part of FY13, stock markets have begun an upward move.
+The movement of stock markets in FY14 would be influenced by many domestic and global factors.
+On the domestic front, growth-inflation trends, movement of the exchange rate and current account deficit, policy changes, and political stability in the wake of the 2014 General Elections would be major determinants.
 These factors would increase volatility in the market.
 Global developments in the US and Euro-zone could be potential stresses exogenously impacting Indian capital markets.

 Despite extraneous risks, Indian equity markets have in the last few years emerged as an attractive investment destination.
 Indeed, economic and financial problems in developed economies have caused money to flow into countries such as India that have been registering comparatively better growth rates.

 Indian markets are widely regarded to be driven by FII inflows.
 There has been a long-prevailing and strong correlation between FII inflows and stock market movements at 0.83.

 In FY13, FII equity gross purchases comprised nearly 26% of the total cash market turnover of the two main exchanges (BSE and NSE) and FII equity gross sales accounted for 22% of total turnover.
 The trend in the previous years too has been on similar lines.
 In particular, debt (60% of FII flows) has come to dominate in recent times when compared with equity inflows, which have been volatile due to global uncertainty.
 Further, with an increase in FII limits in debt (total of US$ 76 bn) and special incentives for investments in infrastructure debt funds, inflows in this space may increase.
 In all, FII inflows are likely to chart an upward trend in the coming future on expectations of improvement.